Skip to content

 Success signal: the recording contains candidate target points, selected replay lines, score bars, latency bars, provider events, world snapshots, and the plan payload.
 Use --no-rerun for runs where only the TUI/JSON artifact is needed.
 In the robotics TUI, press o to open the persisted Rerun recording directly.

-7. Handle Remote Media Artifacts
+7. Handle Provider Artifacts

 Preflight:

-uv run worldforge provider health runway
+uv run worldforge provider health leworldmodel

 Operational rules: